DDMAL/mei-test-set/README.md

 # MEI Test Set

-A collection of encodings of musical examples to test [Verovio](https://github.com/rism-ch/verovio), an engraving software for the MEI format.
+A collection of encodings of musical examples to test [Verovio](https://github.com/rism-ch/verovio), an engraving software for the MEI format, and Sibmei, a Sibelius to MEI exporter.

 To see the engravings of the examples with the latest version of Verovio, visit the [github pages](http://ddmal.github.io/mei-test-set/) for this project.